rhaleblian/pirix/README.md

 Actually it ought to work in many other Linux contexts, like clan Debian or clan Fedora.
-There have been minor problems with OpenBSD but we hear it still works.
+There have been minor problems with OpenBSD but we hear it still works.  @rhaleblian even got it working in WSL2 and X410.

-This hackamadoodle really just sets resources for `mwm` so that you get that CDE-like feeling.
+This hackamadoodle really just sets resources for `mwm` so that you get that particular CDE-like feeling.
 So if your whatever-NIX has `mwm` you're mostly there.
-For example, WSL2 has `mwm` so @rhaleblian runs this in Windows too, using the X410 app ...

 If you get it working in macOS, post about that.